weatherisgood2/ngpt/docs/api/client.md

 ## Chat Method

-The primary method for interacting with the AI model.
+The main method for interacting with the AI model.

 ```python
 response = client.chat(